-I am Dvora… I love that name.
+I have come to love my name, Dvora.
 So many spellings, and so many meanings.

 Anyone familiar with the Judeo-Christian heritage has heard of Dvora, the Judge in Israel.
 She was an amazing woman, filled with courage and wisdom.
 But did you know there were two Dvora’s in the Bible?
 The first one was a humble nurse, mentioned only in her death.